Our historic home.

 Pier 56 made headlines in 1965 when Ted Griffin, owner of the Seattle Marine Aquarium, bought and displayed Namu—a 22-foot orca whale.
 (Today, orcas are protected from capture in the U.S.)

 A member of the E3 Co Restaurant Group family.

 Elliott’s is owned by E3 Co Restaurant Group, founded in 1951 by David Cohn.
-E3 Co Restaurant Group includes Metropolitan Grill, Wing Dome, Steamer’s Seafood Café and Quincy’s.
+E3 Co Restaurant Group includes Metropolitan Grill, Wing Dome, and the Lobster Shop.